 These are the troubles, the excuses, and not the real dirt at all; for that, I apologize.
 What you, dear reader, want to know is not why we are rutted but how we, nodumbgames, will deliver "the goods."
 Well, I'm glad you mentioned that!
 Unified theories are still to come, but in the meantime I thought I'd shore some fragments against my ruins and go back to glorifying the past.
 The exactitudes of our current joys and dissappointments can only really be made sense of through an understanding of where we come from, of what kind of games we stand for, etc. So, I'd like to propose a series of posts with the theme: "how it is that we have come to do as we do."
 Genesis games may only be the half of it (the other half are late 90's computer RPG's: Fallout, Baldur's Gate, Planescape: torment), but they're the half I'm going to give thanks and praise to for a while.
 So, prepare yourself for a list of my favorite genesis games of all time.

+With the volume down, too late to ignore the feelings of the family of 20 down in the basement, the four of us sat clicking in silence.
+When Rock Band 2 finally entered our lives, it smarted of privilege.
+The fan fare had been building, and our psychological medieval spanish villagers had been showing up for the parade, lining up in order, dressed in homemade clown, dragon, and Steve Vai costumes for almost a year.
+When the villagers finally found their triumphant day of simulated Rock 'n' Roll reckoning, the celebration had been cancelled due to inclement weather, and the dissatisfaction of getting something you've always wanted, without having to work for it.
 A year ago, before Andy X and I found a new beginning together in Illinois' own, The City of Chicago, we had eagerly spoken of starting a Rock Band fund.
 Drawing upon a long tradition of religious devotional procedures, we had arranged to set aside a certain amount of money (10% of our income, or 15 dollars; which ever was least) each month until we had enough money in our coffee tin to make the long walk to Target and purchase that big box with so many tens, fives, and ones.
 The fund never got started however.
 Neither of us could afford to set aside 15 dollars a month, and then our Xbox was stolen and all joy was drained from the world.
+Living in squalor, playing only Pirates!
+Gold on our Genesis emulators and dreaming of swashbuckling duels, the hope of cheap pine drum sticks and plastic button guitars seemed to be rocking gently in the surf of some far off shore we would never see.

 Actually it's exactly like that.

-The guitars in Rock Band 2 are very good.
+Now, Technically Speaking: Drums 9.5/10: The drum set has consistently been the most popular instrument among our friends.
+Why?
+I think the answer is simple: where the Rock Band and Guitar Hero guitars are glorified controllers invented by the developers of Guitar Hero only a few moons ago, the drum set controller is not nearly as abstracted.
+The Rock Band drums are really only a mere modification on an old form, the drum set, and as such they take advantage of some of the memetic power of that old form.
+The amazing part is that they are able to do this while still being simple enough for anyone to play.
+At certain points in any given song in RB2, the game will inform the drummer to solo.
+While this feature, if implemented on the guitar controller would have absolutely nothing to do with the melodic and harmonic creativity of a real guitar solo, on drums, your creativity is rewarded with a solo that will sound like a rock drum solo.
+This is an astounding achievement .
+The best New Media, or creative media, provides the user with a legitimately creative experience, stripped of the aspects that make the creative experience that is being simplified and simulated, seem so inaccessible.
+While the Rock Band 2 drums do not actually represent all the creative power of a real drum set, they take a giant step in the right direction and the rewards are great.
+There are downsides to the drum set as well.
+Many Rock 'n' Roll drum parts are virtually identical, and the classic rock beat can get old.
+There isn't quite enough diversity between the songs, and I've found myself itching for something that has more Rock 'n' Roll bravado to it.
+That's where the guitars come in.
+The Guitar 8.5/10: The guitars in Rock Band 2 are very good.
 The new controller is a definite improvement over the Guitar Hero controllers of old.
 The inlaid buttons are pleasant and more mature (though some beginners complain about it being harder), the tone switch (which allows you to change the guitar tone) is a great feature, and the fake wooden panelling is just generally less of an eye sore than black plastic.
 The only problem Andy X and I have found with the guitars in RB2 is that they are way too easy during a rather long beginning section for anyone that has that has spent a significant amount of time honing their chops on the Guitar Hero franchise, as is the case with Andy X and I. We suspected that this was a permanent feature of Rock Band 2, but have been delighted to realize that the guitar parts do get harder, becoming maddeningly difficult metal guitar exercises later on.
 Still, since the franchise is not so focused toward guitar excellence, the role of the guitar suffers.

-Meh.
+Vocals 6.3/10: Meh.
 It's fun to sing along.
 That's the best I can say.
 The worst I can say is that it isn't as much fun to get graded on it.
 The connection between what you are doing, and what the game is judging you on is pretty weak for the vocals.
 You can sing songs relatively horribly and not face any game consequences.
 Also, if you don't know the song already, it isn't really that much fun.
 This is not the case with the guitars or the drums, as the notation is very easily read and represents your interaction with the game and the song exactly.
 The notation for the vocals is indicative rather than absolute, and thus if you are singing and don't know the song, you can easily get lost as you try to swoop your vocals around to get the arrow to match the line above the text, often staying consistently a syllable behind in the lyrics.
 This does not produce a rewarding result, and you will quickly want to sub-in on the drums or guitars.
 On the plus side, it makes everyone sound like Damo Suzuki.

-Super sweet!
+Song Selection 9.0/10 Super sweet!
 Many more songs, and many more recognizable and good songs than Guitar Hero 3 (the last of these rhythm games that I've played.)

 With swollen glands in my neck, while wearing a christmas present fleece I like to pretend is a snuggie, I've played a lot of Fallout 3 this week.
 It is a magnificent game, the best sequel to Morrowind there never was.
 I'll be back with a full review promptly.
 Rest assured I'll be taking care of some feral ghouls in the meantime.